irmen/prog8/docs/source/syntaxreference.rst

     byte[5]     values                  ; array of 5 bytes, initially set to zero byte[5]     values  = 255           ; initialize with five 255 bytes

-    word  @zp     zpword = 9999         ; prioritize this when selecting vars for zeropage storage word  @shared asmvar                ; variable is used in assembly code but not elsewhere
+    word  @zp         zpword = 9999     ; prioritize this when selecting vars for zeropage storage uword @requirezp  zpaddr = $3000    ; we require this variable in Zeropage word  @shared asmvar                ; variable is used in assembly code but not elsewhere